Xecades/Notes/docs/index.md

 # Overview

 Here are my notes on various topics.
 I am trying to keep them as concise as possible, so that I can review them quickly.
-The notes are written in Markdown (with $\LaTeX$ embedded).
+The notes are written in Markdown (with LaTeX embedded).
 I am using [MkDocs](https://www.mkdocs.org/) to generate the site.

 This site is in general for educational purposes in computer science and mathematics.
 Not trying to *show off*, but I hope it could help random people on the Internet or myself (when my memory fails me).
 As a non-native English speaker, I guarantee no perfectness of grammar or expressions, but I will do my best to make them not that *strange*.
 If you come across any mistakes, feel free to open an issue or pull request, or simply email me.